Operating System

 ✅ For Theory Questions:

-• Always give definition + example (2 marks minimum)
+• Always give definition + example (2 marks minimum formula)

 • Write formulas before solving numericals